top of page

 How accessible is this website?

-We know that some parts of this website are not yet fully accessible.
-We will continue to work to ensure that all of our website functions work well when used with access devices such as screen readers, braille readers, smart phones and other devices.
-View the list of supported Internet browsers
+We know that some parts of this website are not fully accessible.
+We will continue to work to ensure that all of our website functions work well when used with access devices such as screen readers, braille readers, smartphones and other devices.
+View the list of supported internet browsers.

 Reporting accessibility problems with this website

-Whilst all aspects of this website have been carefully designed to comply with international accessibility guidelines, there are many companies and people that maintain pages on the website, so there may be some elements that do not conform to all the guidelines.
-If you have any problems accessing our website or part of it, then please contact Web and Digital Services
+Whilst all aspects of this website have been carefully designed to comply with international accessibility guidelines, there may be some elements that do not conform to all the guidelines.
+If you have any problems accessing our website or part of it, then please contact contact.centre@surreycc.gov.uk

 Technical information about this website's accessibility